Leshy: Lifestyle

 Encounters with Leshy could take place anywhere in the forest, at any time.
 Leshy might be found in old dry trees (such as fir and willow), in hollows, in stumps, in upturned roots, in fallen logs, in woodland huts, in secret caves, and even underground.
 People inevitably get lost near Leshy's dwelling.
 Leshy's abode is protected by dense, impassable thickets and fallen trees which never freeze.
 Animals and birds are drawn there.
 Superstition says that forest creatures gather there before their death.

-Often, Leshy is depicted as a solitary being, or as one of many diminutive forest spirits (leshy, for distinction.)
-In beliefs that feature many spirits, only one leshy may inhabit each forest (large forests may be divided into sections, each with its own leshy).
-In some tales, leshy can gather together, living in families (a leshy's wife is called a leshachikha or a kidnapped maiden, and their children are either their own offspring or also kidnapped children).
-Leshy homes are covered in animal hides, and guarded by dogs, and they keep livestock; there are stories of leshy leaders and kings; the head of the leshy is referred to as the forest chief, the woodland king, the forest dweller, Musail-les, or the Honorable Leshy.
+Often, Leshy is depicted as a solitary being, or as one of many diminutive forest spirits.
+In beliefs that feature many spirits, only one Leshy may inhabit each forest (large forests may be divided into sections, each with its own Leshy).
+In some tales, Leshy can gather together, living in families (a Leshy's wife is called a Leshachikha or a kidnapped maiden, and their children are either their own offspring or also kidnapped children).
+Leshy homes are covered in animal hides, and guarded by dogs, and they keep livestock; there are stories of Leshy leaders and kings; the head of the Leshy is referred to as the forest chief, the woodland king, the forest dweller, Musail-les, or the Honorable Leshy.
 Leshy can move along human roads, but in the forest, they have their own invisible paths that do not coincide with those of humans and are dangerous places to get lost.
-There was a belief that not all leshy creatures are active throughout the day, but only during certain transitional hours: at night (especially at midnight), at dawn, at noon, or at an undefined “evil hour.”
+There was a belief that not all Leshy creatures are active throughout the day, but only during certain transitional hours: at night (especially at midnight), at dawn, at noon, or at an undefined "evil hour".

-Observations of leshy are also contradictory.
+Observations of Leshy are also contradictory.
 Leshy are often depicted as having a majestic demeanor, yet they enjoy jesting, revelry, drinking, and playing cards.
 All the phenomena caused by gusts of wind in the forest might be Leshy activities: howling, the crackling of trees, and the rustling of leaves.
-The fallen trees and roofs torn off by hurricane winds in some regions are associated with the noisy weddings of leshy, which they celebrate during the summer.
-Leshy enjoy hanging and swaying on tree branches, which is why in certain places they are called the “hangers down.”
+The fallen trees and roofs torn off by hurricane winds in some regions are associated with the noisy weddings of Leshy, which they celebrate during the summer.
+Leshy enjoy hanging and swaying on tree branches, which is why in certain places they are called the "hangers down".
 They frequently sit on stumps, whittling wood.